Shannan Gilbert was not a Gilgo Beach serial killer victim

 Simply put, this means that Ott and Rancourt were both in the wrong place at the wrong time.

-The human brain will always look for connections.
-It is our way of trying to make sense of random events.
+The human brain is constantly looking for connections.
+It is our way of trying to make sense of random events and probability.

-One of the biggest problems with the “true crime community” is that it often struggles to tell the difference between evidence and coincidences.
+One of the biggest problems with the “true crime community” is that it will often treat a coincidence as evidence.

-Shannan Gilbert is still a part of the LISK story.
+Gilbert is still a part of the Gilgo Beach story

-Although it is unlikely that Gilbert was a victim of the Long Island serial killer, there is no denying the fact that it was her death that ultimately exposed him.
+Although it is unlikely that Gilbert was a victim of the Gilgo Beach serial killer, there is no denying the fact that it was her death that ultimately exposed him.

-In a remarkable twist of fate, her untimely demise lifted the lid on a monster who had every intention of claiming more victims.
+In a remarkable twist of fate, her untimely demise lifted the lid on a predator who had every intention of claiming more victims.

-When she ran into the marsh that night, LISK and his dump sites at Gilgo Beach had gone undetected for more than 14 years.
+When she ran into the marsh that night, the killer’s dump sites had gone undetected for more than 14 years.

 By the late 2000s, he had become proficient at luring women to their deaths and making them vanish without a trace.